mrSpooder/music-dl/README.md

 # music-dl

-A simple script that simplifies downloading music from youtube and embedding it with the correct metadata.
+A script that simplifies downloading music from youtube and embedding it with the correct metadata.

 ## Dependencies